celery/celery/README.rst

 https://pypi.org/project/celery/

-You can install it by doing the following,:
+You can install it by doing the following:

 ::